Changing ClickHouse® settings at the query level

 -

 Using the Yandex Cloud interfaces.
-This way you can specify only the ClickHouse® settings available in Yandex Cloud.
+This way you can only specify the ClickHouse® settings available in Yandex Cloud.

 -